 - General liability insurance, which can protect you against general liability and accusations of negligence.

 - Flood insurance, which can help recoup losses.
 Numerous storms in and around the New York City area over the past decade have proven the value of this type of protection.

 - Umbrella policies, which can protect you against personal liability if damages exceed insurance limits.

 You will also want to revise your estate planning documents.
 In addition to updating your will, pick someone you trust to have Power of Attorney, which enables them to make financial and management decisions on your behalf in the event you are unable to.
-To discuss these and other issues related to rental properties with our experienced New York real estate, asset protection, and estate planning attorneys, call or contact Cavallo & Cavallo online today and request a free consultation in our Bronx or New Rochelle office.
+To discuss these and other issues related to rental properties with our experienced New York real estate, asset protection, and estate planning attorneys, call or contact Cavallo & Cavallo online today and request a free consultation in our Bronx or Westchester office.